I am miserable

 It wasn’t long before I felt I could not live without him.
 I felt so special and as though he truly understood me.
 It was really a very strange feeling that I had not encountered before.

-But as time went on, I began to feel less and less special and more and more lonely.
-He would sleep in every single day a week but Sunday, while I got up, got the kids ready for school, even in a snowstorm, and did all the housework.
+But as time went on, I began to feel less and less special and more and more lonely and sad inside.
+He would sleep in every single day excpet Sunday, while I got up, got the kids ready for school, even in a snowstorm, and did all the housework.
 Months went by then years and I started to become aware that something was wrong but I thought it was me.
 I felt sad and often confused about what was going on in our house.

 Gradually, I noticed that I was walking on eggshells in my own home, being careful about what I said or did, in order to prevent an angry outburst from my partner.